 Anhidrosis is a mysterious disease affecting thousands of horses worldwide.
 Commonly referred to as dry coat, a horse suffering from anhidrosis has issues sweating to keep cool.
-Although there’s no cure for the condition, it can be treated and managed with the right high-quality horse products.
+Although there’s no cure for the condition, it can be managed.

 Why horses have difficulty sweating

 Research has yet to identify what causes anhidrosis, although it has disproved the once-common theory that the condition stemmed from a horse’s inability to adjust to hot weather.
 According to the American Association of Equine Practitioners, a study of Florida horses found anhidrosis was most common in the native population.
 Now, veterinarians and researchers suspect anhidrosis is a symptom of sweat glands that have been desensitized from an excess of neurotransmitters called catecholamines.